 The Danish magazine ‘Hospital Drift & Arkitektur’ has published an article about Triagonal’s work at Randers Regional Hospital, where we have developed a new wayfinding systematic based on extensive user studies.
-Through these user studies, we have gathered knowledge and experience that enable us to design evidence-based design solutions.
+Through these user studies, we have gathered knowledge and experience that enable us to create evidence-based design solutions.

 Focus in the article, is on the results gathered in an after study carried out six months after implementing the new wayfinding.
 Results of the study is used to measure the impact the new systematic has had on the patients’ and visitors’ ability to navigate around the hospital.